andrey-boginsky/AdaEnergy-HOOD/README.md

+# AdaEnergy & HOOD
-# AdaEnergy-HOOD: Energy-Based Fine-Tuning with Adaptive Margins for OOD Intent Detection
+## Energy-Based Fine-Tuning with Adaptive Margins for OOD Intent Detection with Hard OOD samples on CLINC150

 > **State-of-the-art *(for 30 may 2026)* OOD detection on CLINC150 with 98.35% AUROC and 7.80% FPR@95TPR — zero inference overhead!**